alexmehandzhiyska/alexmehandzhiyska/README.md

 You can find all of my social media accounts on my LinkTree: https://linktr.ee/AlexandrinaMehandzhiyska
 <br><br>
 ## 🤹 Other interests:
-Singing, piano, speedcubing, volunteering, foreign languages, medicine, psychology, philosophy, competitive English, ✨KALTA✨
+Singing, piano, speedcubing, volunteering, foreign languages, medicine, psychology, philosophy, competitive English.

 ## Technologies and tools